art-in/meteos/frontend/readme.md

                                  # --backend-url (required)
                                  # --dev - rebuild on src/ changes
                                  # --log-folder - folder to drop log file to
-                                 # --tls-folder - folder with tls certificate
+                                 # --tls-folder - folder to read tls certificate from
                                  # --tls-key - file name of certificate private key
                                  # --tls-cert - file name of certificate